Maryland 77, Georgia Tech 61

 Marcus Georges-Hunt scored 11 points to lead Georgia Tech (9-5, 0-1), which played its first game after losing leading rebounder Robert Carter Jr. to a knee injury.
 The Yellow Jackets came in holding opponents to 32 percent shooting from 3-point range.

-All five Maryland starters scored in the game’s first four minutes, Roddy Peters’ layup putting the Terrapins ahead by double figures early.
-Faust, Seth Allen and Smotrycz hit consecutive 3-pointers to push Maryland’s advantage to 15 late in the first half.
+All five Maryland starters scored in the game’s first four minutes, Roddy Peters’ layup putting the Terrapins ahead 12-2.
+Faust, Seth Allen and Smotrycz hit back-to-back 3-pointers to push Maryland’s advantage to 43-28 late in the first half.

 GAME NOTEBOOK: The Terrapins are 16-1 against Georgia Tech in their past 17 home games. … Carter, who averages 10.3 points and an ACC-leading 9.3 rebounds, tore the meniscus in his left knee Sunday at Charlotte and will have surgery Tuesday. … Maryland improved to 3-3 against teams with winning records.